Abusing writable shares

 First, we have to upload a binary (such as nc64.exe

-) that will aid us in creating the backdoor.
+) to the share.
+This will aid us in creating the backdoor.
 This can be achieved using smbclient.

 Step 2

-Next, we can inject the malicious in the existing script.
-Assuming that the writable share is at \\TARGET_IP\writable_share
+Next, we can inject the malicious commands in the existing script.

 .